hjerpbakk/ComicsDownloader/README.md

 # Comics Downloader

 Comics Downloader will download comics from [comics.io](https://comics.io/).
-It will start with a specified strip and continue to all strips are downloaded for the given comic.
+It will start with a specified strip and continue until all strips are downloaded for the given comic.

 ## Basic usage